Find Grad Schools

 64 Yearly Graduations

 Stanbridge University is the 19th most popular school in the nation for students seeking a master's degree in occupational therapy.
 Roughly 1,600 attend the school each year.
 During the most recent year for which we have data, 64 people received their master's degree in occupational therapy from Stanbridge.
-About 89% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+Of these students, 79% were women and 46% were members of underrepresented racial-ethnic groups.

 #20